And I would say one more thing to the church lady who called us in the last hour.

 And that's not just my constituents.

-It's reporters, it's union leaders.
+It's union leaders.

-Cavuto said, Well, many union leaders have targeted you in attack ads that have gone viral nationally.
+If I feel something I want to say, New Jersey Governor Chris Christie, Cavuto said, well, many union leaders have targeted you in attack ads that have gone viral nationally.

-One of the things that typical union members will say, or the ones that they talk to for these ads is, I paid into these benefits.
+One of the things that typical union members will say or the ones that they talk to for these ads is, I paid into these benefits.

 These are benefits I was promised years ago.

-He's broken a covenant, he's broken a promise.
+He's broken a promise.

-Never mind it was never your covenant or your promise.
+It was never your covenant or your promise.

 You've inherited a lot of this.